ArtemKashapov/schrodinger_equation_1d_solver/README.md

 (analitical solutions for harmonic oscillator (F = x^2 / 2 in this case) are: E = 1.5, 3.5, 5.5, 7.5).

 Enjoy it!

+This work was done during the quantum mechanics university course.